 How do I get access to it?

-To get access to the Chinese PoPs you’ll need to be on a Premium plan or higher.
-From here, enabling Chinese delivery is very easy.
-All you need to do is head into your account’s delivery settings and enable “Premium POPs” under the “Region Settings” section.
+Once your subscription is set up, you'll need to head into your account’s delivery settings and enable “Premium POPs” under the “Region Settings” section.

 How much can I deliver?

 With the Scale plan, you could choose to use the entire allocated 4TB bandwidth in China.
 If you have a mix of China and non-China playback, you just need to be within your package limit.
 For example, 2TB in China 2TB non-China.